gusseppe/cognitive_architecture_checker/README.md

 ## Repository Structure

 - **generate_dataset.ipynb**: Creates synthetic datasets designed to mimic real-world scenarios for drift distribution problems.
 It includes healthcare, eligibility, and financial datasets.
-- **benchmark.ipynb**: Runs all methods to create reports that are tested.
+- **benchmark_dataset.ipynb**: Runs all methods to create reports that are tested for each dataset.
 - **results.ipynb**: Contains the final plots and LaTeX tables with the results.
 - **datasets/**: Contains artifacts for each dataset, including reports, prompts, answers, and descriptions.
 - **cama/**: Core library implementing the cognitive architecture, including decision.py, insight.py, memory.py, and other necessary files.